Southern Methodist University

 - Inducted into the Texas Sports Hall of Fame in 1975.

-- Western Australia institute of Sport, from April 2014.
+- Western Australia Institute of Sport, from April 2014.

 In his 25 years as swimming coach at Southern Methodist Univeristy (1946-1971), Coach Alfred “Red” Barr’s teams won 17 conference titles, including 15 in a row.
 No other Southwest Conference coach had ever won as many consecutive championships.
 All-American honors were awarded to 50 of his swimmers and divers who helped SMU finish in the NCAA Top 10 eight times in Barr’s last nine years as coach.
 He also was responsible for the US men’s swimming teams victory at the 1963 Pan Am games.
 During Barr’s coaching career, he served as chairman of the Amateur Athletic Union swimming rules committee, on the swimming committee of the Pan American Games, and president of the Southwestern Amateur Athletic Union.
 Later, SMU named its Olympic-sized pool for Barr as a memorial to his tireless work as SMU’s greatest swimming coach.

 Born in the small community of Avon, Ohio, Barr graduated from the local high school in 1926 as valedictorian of his class.
 Four years later in 1930, Barr graduated from Oberlin College in Oberlin, Ohio.
 At Oberlin, Barr did not participate in swimming, but earned letters in both basketball and baseball.
-After coaching in high school and serving in the US Navy, Barr returned home in the spring of 1946 and married Miss Helen Paula M Cleaver of Philadelphia, whom he had met during his time in the Navy.
+After coaching in high school and serving in the US Navy, Barr returned home in the spring of 1946 and married Miss Helen Paul Cleaver of Philadelphia, whom he had met during his time in the Navy.

 Barr died of a heart attack in El Paso on June 12, 1971, while coaching a Dallas team in the AAU swimming meet.
-He was survived by his wife, Polly, and four children Roberta, Bill, Alan, and Betty.
+He was survived by his wife, Paulie, and four children Roberta, Bill, Alan, and Betty.